markuslantto/MarkusLantto/Rapid Protoyping/README.md

 ### Results

-The final presentation of our experience successfully preformed without any major deviations from the demo's we earlier ran.
+The final presentation of our experience successfully preformed without any major deviations from the demo's we earlier ran, giving us the highest grade in the course.
 Below is a video of our first successful attempt.

 https://drive.google.com/file/d/1YMHVF0lZewXSyK2voq_vUxEnQRn3MMQe/view?usp=sharing